Haivision/srt/docs/handshake.md

 (2) `SRT_OPT_HAICRYPT` : The party includes haicrypt (legacy flag).

 This flag should be always set.
-Legacy compatibility flag, see below for more details.
+It's a **Special legacy compatibility flag**, see below for more details.

 (3) `SRT_OPT_TLPKTDROP`: The party will do TLPKTDROP.